-- a.
+a.
 Develop a MU calculation program, either for manual calculation or using a computer program, based on the formalisms given in ESTRO Booklets 3 [36] and 6 [37] or NCS Report 12 [38].
-See also Venselaar et al. [39]. - b.
+See also Venselaar et al. [39].

+- b.
 Include in the program the dependence on depth (using the percentage depth-dose, PDD, or tissue-phantom ratio, TPR), SSD, field size, and preferably taking the collimator exchange effect into account. - c.
-Take into account the dose variation with field size in case of the presence in the beam of a wedge or a blocking tray by using field size dependent correction factors for the wedge, k_w(d,c), for the blocking tray, k{o,t}(c) or k_t(c), and eventually for the presence of a block, d.
+Take into account the dose variation with field size in case of a wedge or a block tray being present in the beam by using field size dependent correction factors for the wedge, $k_w(d,c)$, for the blocking tray, $k{o,t}(c)$ or $k_t(c)$, and eventually for the presence of a block, $k{o,b}(c)$.
+In this nomenclature, d is the depth in the phantom, and c is the size of the field.
+(Dutreix et al. [36]) - d.
 For more complex situations involving tissue inhomogeneities, off-axis situations and MLC-shaped fields, more sophisticated algorithms are required.
 Several groups are currently in the process of developing these algorithms.